Madhuanbarasu/Civicvoice/README.md

-# Civicvoice
+# CivicVoice

-Community Complaint Management System (CCMS) is a web application built with Java, Spring Boot, and MySQL.
-It enables citizens to submit complaints, update profiles, and monitor the status of their issues.
-Administrators can view, verify, and resolve complaints through a dedicated dashboard, improving transparency and community engagement.
+CivicVoice is a Community Complaint Management System (CCMS) built using Java, Spring Boot, and MySQL.
+It provides a centralized platform for citizens to report civic issues, track their resolution status, and interact transparently with administrators responsible for resolving them.

 🚀 Features
 👤 User Features